Insider Sell: CFO Mary Riskey - GuruFocus.com

 On May 22, 2023, Mary Riskey, the Chief Financial Officer (CFO) of Two Harbors Investment Corp (TWO, Financial), sold 3,755 shares of the company's stock.
-This move comes amidst a year of insider selling activity for the company, with no insider buys recorded over the same period.
-In this article, we will take a closer look at Mary Riskey's role in the company, Two Harbors Investment Corp's business, and the relationship between insider transactions and stock price.
+This recent transaction has caught the attention of investors and market analysts, as it may provide insights into the company's financial health and future prospects.

 Who is Mary Riskey?

 Mary Riskey serves as the CFO of Two Harbors Investment Corp, a position she has held since 2018.
-In her role, Riskey is responsible for overseeing the company's financial operations, including financial reporting, risk management, and investor relations.
-With over 20 years of experience in the financial services industry, Riskey has a strong background in mortgage-backed securities, structured finance, and risk management.
+With extensive experience in finance and accounting, Riskey plays a crucial role in the company's financial management and strategic planning.
+Prior to joining Two Harbors, she held various leadership positions in finance and accounting at other organizations.

 Two Harbors Investment Corp's Business Description

-Two Harbors Investment Corp is a real estate investment trust (REIT) that focuses on investing in, financing, and managing residential mortgage-backed securities (RMBS), mortgage servicing rights (MSR), and other financial assets.
+Two Harbors Investment Corp is a real estate investment trust (REIT) that focuses on investing in, financing, and managing residential mortgage-backed securities (RMBS), mortgage servicing rights, and other financial assets.
 The company's primary objective is to provide attractive risk-adjusted returns to its stockholders over the long term, primarily through dividends and secondarily through capital appreciation.
-The company is externally managed and advised by PRCM Advisers LLC, a wholly-owned subsidiary of Pine River Capital Management L.P.
+By investing in a diverse portfolio of assets, Two Harbors aims to mitigate risks and generate stable returns for its investors.

 Mary Riskey's Insider Trading Activity

-Over the past year, Mary Riskey has sold a total of 8,124 shares of Two Harbors Investment Corp and has not purchased any shares.
-This recent sale of 3,755 shares represents a continuation of this selling trend.
+Over the past year, Mary Riskey has sold a total of 8,124 shares and has not purchased any shares.
+This recent sale of 3,755 shares is part of a broader trend of insider selling at Two Harbors Investment Corp.

 Insider Trends

 The insider transaction history for Two Harbors Investment Corp reveals that there have been no insider buys over the past year.
 In contrast, there have been 20 insider sells during the same period.
-This trend suggests that insiders may be less optimistic about the company's future prospects or are taking advantage of the current stock price to realize gains.
+This trend may indicate that insiders are less optimistic about the company's future prospects or are taking advantage of favorable market conditions to realize gains on their investments.

 Valuation